Minimal-ish Curly Hair Routine

 I’ve always sported bobs and mid-length styles as a small child.
-So fast forward to grade 5, I started wanting to finally grow my hair.
+So fast forward to fifth grade, I started wanting to finally grow my hair.
 However, my hair became really unruly, and kinkier and curlier than ever.
 I was jokingly called "Kirara", an aeta fictional character in a Philippine TV show, so I decided to straighten my hair and spend less time outdoors.
 On a side note, I’m so glad that more and more Filipinos are now finally embracing our Pinoy hair and skin color.

 I remember visiting Going Straight Salon – Megamall for a needle-straight, non-moving, Egyptian-inspired hair lol.
 I would then go back x times for x amounts of treatments, like hot oil and cellophane (hot-oil + eggplant color tint that would wash-off everytime you shower haha), to make my hair look healthy.

 Then came Rebonding.
 It's a bit-more expensive-but-easier-to-maintain option to achieve that gorgeously soft, straight hair.
 It has then became my go-to and fall back salon treatment in the next years after.

 My Curly Hair Journey

 The desire to simplify my hair routine and grow my natural hair has always been present.
 I would get a pixie everytime, but have always failed and resorted back to hair rebonding.
 Then, I discovered the Curly Girl Method or CGM, which totally made a difference and changed my life.